Richard Golian

 No.

 Understanding in the case of AI can only be imitated.
-Imitated very well — so well that 99% of people cannot tell the difference.
+Imitated very well, so well that 99% of people cannot tell the difference.
 But it is still not understanding.

-I asked Claude — the AI I use daily — whether it could tell me its confidence level on a factual answer.
+I asked Claude, the AI I use daily, whether it could tell me its confidence level on a factual answer.
 The response was straightforward: "I am not a system that calculates explicit probabilities over facts.
 The probability is over language, not over facts."

 That single sentence captures the entire distinction.
 AI does not verify what it says.
 It predicts what sounds right.
-When it gives you a perfect answer about SQL syntax, it is not because it understands SQL — it is because SQL is extensively documented and the statistical patterns are clear.
-Give it a problem that requires genuine contextual reasoning — the kind where multiple pieces of information interact in ways not well-documented across the internet — and it falls apart.
+When it gives you a perfect answer about SQL syntax, it is not because it understands SQL.
+It is because SQL is extensively documented and the statistical patterns are clear.
+Give it a problem that requires genuine contextual reasoning, the kind where multiple pieces of information interact in ways not well-documented across the internet, and it falls apart.

 I have seen this firsthand.
-Analytical tasks where the answer depends on recognising that one piece of data influences another — AI misses it entirely.
+Analytical tasks where the answer depends on recognising that one piece of data influences another.
+AI misses it entirely.
 It does not have what you might call plain common sense.
-Not because it is stupid, but because common sense comes from living in the world — not from reading about it.
+Not because it is stupid, but because common sense comes from living in the world, not from reading about it.

 There is a meaningful distinction between AI "knowing" something and AI "understanding" something.
 If you give it a verified source of truth and instruct it to always defer to that source, you might say it "knows" what that source contains.
 But understanding?
 Understanding means you can apply knowledge in situations the source never anticipated.
 That requires judgement.
 That requires a life.

-When AI surprises you — and when it fails spectacularly
+When AI surprises you, and when it fails spectacularly

 AI is entertaining in unexpected ways.
 I ran a pilot project recently.
 The AI estimated the work would take three to five days.